 19. The CityPASS Is Worth It — But Only If You're Doing 3+ Attractions

-CityPASS ($119) includes Space Needle, Seattle Aquarium, Argosy Harbor Cruise, and your choice of Chihuly or MoPOP and Woodland Park Zoo.
+CityPASS ($119) covers the Space Needle, Seattle Aquarium, Argosy Harbor Cruise, and your choice of Chihuly or MoPOP and Woodland Park Zoo.
 That's about 46% savings vs. buying separately.
-But if you're only hitting 2-3 spots, do the math — individual tickets might be cheaper.
+Hitting only 2-3 spots?
+Do the math — individual tickets might come out cheaper.

 Packing Essentials